calebjeffery/BarcodeGenerator/README.md

 This project generates a PDF file containing different types of barcodes using the Code128 barcode format.
 It reads a list of barcodes and corresponding descriptions from an XML file, and creates a PDF document with the barcodes.

+Please note that I based this off an example found in iText in Action - 2nd Edition written by Bruno Lowagie (ISBN: 9781935182610)

 ## Features

 - Supports retrieval of the barcode list XML from either a URL or a local file.